 Fluctuation of import coal price, increase in USD-INR exchange rate, may lead to increase in cost of production.
 This is mitigated by continuous evaluation of international coal price vis--vis Indian coal price and accordingly the action plan for procurement has been formulated.

 The Company has adequate internal control procedures commensurate with its size and nature of its business.
 The objectives of these procedures are to ensure efficient use and protection of the Companys resources, accuracy in financial statements and due compliance of statutes and Companys policies and procedures.

 HUMAN RESOURCES AND INDUSTRIAL RELATIONS

-Statements in Management Discussion and Analysis Report describing the Companys expectations or predictions may be forward looking within the meaning of applicable securities laws and regulations.
-Actual results may differ materially from those expressed in the statement.
-Important factors that could influence Companys operations include global and domestic supply & demand conditions affecting selling prices of finished goods, input availability and prices, changes in the government regulations, tax laws, economic development within the country and other factors such as litigations and industrial relations.
+Cautionary Statement the above Management Discussion and Analysis describing the Companys objectives, projections, estimates and expectations may be "forward looking statements" within the meaning of applicable securities laws and regulations.
+Actual results could differ materially from those expressed or implied.
+Important factors that could make a difference to the Companys operations include external economic conditions affecting demand/supply influencing price conditions in the market in which the Company operates, changes in Government regulations, tax laws, and other incidental factors.